-Investors are returning to the residential market; their motivation can be linked to a number of factors including very competitive interest rates, the potential for a big drop in supply from 2020/2021 and a drop (even if patchy) in Sydney’s rental vacancy rates.
+Residential real estate investors are returning to the market; their motivation can be linked to a number of factors including very competitive interest rates, the potential for a big drop in supply from 2020/2021 and a drop (even if patchy) in Sydney’s rental vacancy rates.

 However, there are other factors and I also suggest that much of the appeal of comes from the depth and maturity of residential property investments.
 This is despite finance hurdles and a somewhat negative view as a result of debates around aspects of negative gearing and capital gains tax.

 To help illustrate this appeal I’m looking at a variety of figures published by the NSW Rental Bond Board.
 The boards figures are very extensive as they cover a majority of the private residential rental market.